 6) Place the steel reinforcement necessary for the boarding of the dwarf wall you are going to construct.

+7) When you are done laying the steel reinforcement, place spacers between wooden shuttering boards with the right centre distance, chosen according to the mould’s height.
 8) The centre distance you should keep when you place spacers depends mainly on the dwarf wall's height and thickness.
 After a while, depending on the room’s temperature, concrete begins to solidify and pressure in the mould gets lower.
 Hence, pressure in the mould depends on your speed while filling up the mould.
 Concreting is more dangerous if the mould is high, and thin (pillars, beams), because it fills up more quickly.
 For a temperature of 15 Celsius degrees, with solidified concrete and a filling speed not exceeding 2.5 metres per hour, safety regulations require that the centre distances displayed in the table below follow the height of the dwarf wall you are constructing.
 In every panel, the first spacer should be placed near the edge.

 9) After having placed the spacers, place the plates and panels of the front wood casing.